MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-based-commands/define-action-command.md

 ## Choose how the final message will be sent

-In most cases, your action-based messaging extension command will result in a card inserted into the compose message box that your user can then decide to send into the channel or chat.
+In most cases, your action command will result in a card inserted into the compose message box.
+Your user can then decide to send it into the channel or chat.
 The message in this case comes from the user, and your bot will not be able to edit or update the card further.

-However, if your messaging extension is triggered from the compose box or directly from a message, your bot can insert the final response directly into the channel or chat.
-In this case the adaptive card comes from the bot, the bot will be able to update it, and can the bot can also reply to the conversation thread if needed.
+If your messaging extension is triggered from the compose box or directly from a message, your web service can insert the final response directly into the channel or chat.
+In this case, the adaptive card comes from the bot, the bot will be able to update it, and can the bot can also reply to the conversation thread if needed.
+You will need to add the `bot` object to your app manifest using the same Id and defining the appropriate scopes.

 ## Add the command to your app manifest

-Now that you've decided how users will interact with your action-based messaging extension command, it is time to add it to your app manifest.
+Now that you've decided how users will interact with your action command, it is time to add it to your app manifest.
 To do this you'll add a new `composeExtension` object to the top level of your app manifest JSON.
 You can either do so with the help of App Studio, or manually.

 ### Create a command using App Studio

 The following steps assume you've already [created a messaging extension](~/messaging-extensions/how-to/create-messaging-extension.md).

 1. From the Microsoft Teams client, open **App Studio** and select the **Manifest Editor** tab.
-1. If you've already created your app package in App Studio, chose it from the list.
+2. If you've already created your app package in App Studio, chose it from the list.
 If not, you can import an existing app package.
-1. Click the **Add** button in the Command section.
+3. Click the **Add** button in the Command section.
-1. Choose **Allow users to trigger actions in external services while inside of Teams**.
+4. Choose **Allow users to trigger actions in external services while inside of Teams**.
-1. If you want to use a static set of parameters to create your task module, select that option.
+5. If you want to use a static set of parameters to create your task module, select that option.
 Otherwise, choose to **Fetch a dynamic set of parameters from your bot**.
-1. Add a **Command Id** and a **Title**.
+6. Add a **Command Id** and a **Title**.
-1. Select where you want your compose extension to be triggered from.
-Keep in mind that if you choose Message, you must send an adaptive card from your bot as the final response.
+7. Select where you want your compose extension to be triggered from.
-1. If you're using parameters for your task module, add the first one.
+8. If you're using parameters for your task module, add the first one.
-1. Click Save
+9. Click Save
-1. If you need to add more parameters, click the **Add** button in the **Parameters** section to add them.
+10. If you need to add more parameters, click the **Add** button in the **Parameters** section to add them.

 ### Manually create a command